MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/oauth.md

 global::Xamarin.Auth.Presenters.XamarinAndroid.AuthenticationConfiguration.Init(this, bundle);
 ```

-The .NET Standard project can then invoke the login presenter as follows:
+The .NET Standard library project can then invoke the login presenter as follows:

 ```csharp
 var presenter = new Xamarin.Auth.Presenters.OAuthLoginPresenter();